CanniJr/airbee-n-n-bee/README.md

 ## Airbee n Bee

+Clone of Airbnb with Date range and Firebase hosting.

 # Libraries used in this app

 - Google Firebase to host the application
 - Material UI for icons
 - React Date Range
+-

 # Getting Started with Create React App